 "...burning and scolding with great force and fury, I feel he is near..."

-Yet another band to slip through the cracks of notice is CA’s Leatherwolf.
+Yet another band to slip through the cracks of notice (despite a stint on Island Records) is CA’s Leatherwolf.
 Shamefully, some outstanding bands twirl forever on the rim of the waste barrel by no mistake of their own, and it’s always good to throw one a lifeline, even if it’s just for the length of one review.
-I mean, even a dog is happy when it is acknowledged.
-With a name I’ve always liked for some reason, Leatherwolf play aggressive, euro-seasoned traditional/power metal with gleaming progressive musicianship in a vein not unlike early Queensryche, Fates Warning, Savatage, Iron Maiden and even Savage Grace.
+I mean, even a dog is happy when it's acknowledged.
+With a name I’ve always liked for some reason, Leatherwolf play aggressive, Euro-seasoned traditional/power/speed metal with gleaming progressive musicianship in a vein not unlike Savage Grace, Savatage, and more hard-lined versions of Queensryche and Fates Warning.